 Peru is a travel-friendly country that readily offers tourist permits for up to 90 days.
 Flights would be into Lima.

 The policy we will take on the trip is that the trip leader will have main authority when it comes to decisions for the group regarding river progress, camp, etc. If a participant has overestimated their ability to row or kayak, he/she may be mandated to ride on a raft and or be assessed other penalties.
 Trip leader decisions can be vetoed by a majority vote of the group.
 Any participant always has the right to leave the trip if they so desire.

-Day 0: rendezvous in La Oroya; meet Rocky; orientation
+Day 0: rendezvous in Huancayo; meet Rocky; orientation

-The trip occurs at relatively high altitude (3700 to 3000 m) so it is cold.
-Expect high/low temperatures of 23oC/5oC (74oF/45oF) about midway through the trip.
-There are no bugs of note.
+The trip occurs at medium to low altitude (2200 m to 470 m) so it is hot in the day and cool to warm at night.
+Expect high/low temperatures of 31oC/18oC (87oF/65oF) about midway through the trip.
+Bugs can a problem at these elevations.
 We will have campfires when we camp.
 Tents, sleeping bags, and ground pads can be provided.

-LA OROYA: The main rendezvous point will be La Oroya.
+Huancayo: The main rendezvous point will be Huancayo.
 Logistics will be coordinated before the trip.
-You should arrive to 2000-3000 m altitude 2 or 3 days before the launch date.
+You should arrive 2 days before the launch date.
 We will have vans/taxis transport us to the river at the start and to Huancayo at the end.

 This trip is being run to raise more awareness of the dams planned for the Upper Amazon and generate revenue for conservation campaigns.
 If you are interested in joining the trip and/or helping in the effort, send Rocky a note briefly describing your interest as well as:

 -yourself (age, health, occupation, what country/city you live in, if you speak Spanish)

 -if you'd like to paddle a raft, be a passenger, row, and/or kayak (hardshell or IK)